-Released in 1991, this kit was the first boxing of since the last one released during the early eighties.
-Inside we can find three sprues in total, of which one is a clear sprue.
-Since the Alouette III is also small helicopter, the box is one of the smallest sizes I’ve seen for a kit in quarter scale.
-Luckily though, the box is well filled with parts.
-As the design of the molds themselves date from the 70’s, we can find the parts placed around a center sprue instead of a square frame like with modern day kits.
-However, keeping in mind the age of the molds, the detail that can be found is quite impressive at times.
+Released in 1991, this kit was the first boxing of the Fujimi Alouette III since the early eighties.
+Inside we can find three sprues in total, one of which in clear material.
+Since the Alouette III is a small helicopter, the boxing is one of the smallest in size that I’ve seen for a kit in quarter scale.
+Nontheless the box is well filled with parts.
+As the design of the molds themselves date back to the 70’s, we can find the parts placed around a center sprue instead of a surrounding square frame as with many kits today.
+Keeping in mind the age of the molds, the detail that can be found is quite impressive at times.

 The first sprue

 The first sprue holds the two fuselage halves, the vertical and horizontal stabilisers, the top of the fuselage and a several other details.
 Here and there we can find some small traces of flash, which might be a little challenging to remove from some of the smaller parts.

 Nontheless the detail that can be found on the fuselage halves is pretty impressive, like the raised rivets on the tail boom (which can be seen on the detail shot of the frame).
 They are a little bit oversized, but this is definitely the more realistic option than engraved rivets. (see photograph)

 The second sprue